Tunceli: History

 During the time of the Ottoman Empire, Tunceli (then known as Kalan) was a part of the region named Dersim.
 In 1847, Dersim was declared a sanjak (a historical administrative unit smaller than the province).
 The capital of the sanjak was Hozat.
 During the Republican period, Tunceli Province was established in 1935.
 In 1946, the former town of Kalan was renamed as Tunceli and it was declared as the capital city of the province.

-As a result of the Turkish campaign of "Turkification" Tunceli became a main target of Turkish officials after the establishment of the Turkish Republic in 1923.
-Tunceli played a role in the Dersim rebellion by the Kurds.